Why does the computer seem to always get the right rolls when

 or create an account - for iOS 7 this must be done in the

 Settings app.
-Once you are logged in, go back to Backgammon RT
+Once you are logged in, go back to Backgammon Tutor

 and the Game Center button will now be enabled.